5070.0 Interim

 5070.5 Immigration Regulations

-When the student has met the above requirements and has been admitted to the University, a Form I-20 will be issued by the Director of International Student and Scholar Services (for students applying for the F-1 visa).
-Students already in the United States who wish to transfer from another university and are “out of status” should be advised that they would have to apply to the Department of Homeland Security (DHS) for reinstatement.
+When the international applicant has met the above requirements and as been admitted as a student to the University, a Form I-20 will be issued by a Designated School Official (for those students applying for the F-1 visa).
+International applicants already in the United States who wish to transfer from another university and are "out of status" should be advised that Wright State will not issue an I-20 for an out-of-status student.